-Research has proven massage therapy is effective stress relief.
+Research has shown massage therapy is effective stress relief.
 Massage therapy can reduce stress significantly on physical and psychological levels including decreased blood pressure and heart rate and improvements in mood and emotional states.
 Massage is also proven effective relief for anxiety and tension headaches.

 2. Massage Can Improve Your Cardiovascular Health

-3. Massage Therapy Can Reduce Dependence on Medications
+3. Massage Can Reduce Dependence on Medications

 In the United States, only about half the people being treated for high blood pressure have actually succeeded in getting it under control.
 Many people with heart disease or high blood pressure are prescribed medications.
-Too often these medications do very little to help, with a long list of undesirable side effects.
+Too often, these medications do very little to help, with a long list of undesirable side effects.

 In a recent scientific study, researchers studied 236 volunteers who received up to 60 minutes of massage therapy.
 Average systolic blood pressure fell by more than 10 mg Hg, diastolic pressure reduction of 5.3 mm Hg, and heart rate decreased by 10 beats per minute after just one treatment.
 That's better a reduction than many prescription medications, without any nasty side-effects.
 Findings of another recent study indicated that massage also has a lasting and significant effect on blood pressure 72 hours later compared to the control group.